apache/drill/_docs/developer-information/contribute-to-drill/010-apache-drill-contribution-guidelines.md

        * The committer pushes the commit(s) to the Apache repo (the GitHub repo is just a read-only mirror).
        * The committer resolves the JIRA with a message like `"Fixed in <Git commit SHA>"`.

+### Continuous Integration

+All Pull requests at Github are automatically tested:
+* On Linux x86_64 at [Github Actions](https://github.com/apache/drill/actions) with JDK 8, 11 and 14
+* on Linux ARM64 at [Travis CI](https://travis-ci.com/github/apache/drill) with JDK 8

 ## Additional Information